KaiYan289/RLpapersnote/README.md

 172. When trained on a particular task, even 7b small models can exhibit quite impressive performance.
 If you feel your model has low reward during RL on the task (even if it is fairly complicated), go and check your models.

 173. The best way to debug LLM training is to look at the output it produce.

+174. Be sure to check your config if you are using gradient checkpointing first when you got a GPU OOM error during training!

 # Useful Linux Debugging Commands